benevolenttech/btek.cc/_posts/2017-08-25-which-is-the-best-landing-page-builder.md

 ---

-Conversions are the primary goal of any successful website — and you'll beat out the competition a carefully optimized landing page.
+Conversions are the primary goal of any successful website — and you'll beat out the competition with a carefully optimized landing page.

 This is because landing pages are designed with one goal and one goal only: convert leads to customers.

-When you strip away the sidebar and navigation menu that compete for a visitor’s attention, you’re left with a page that’s optimized to get your message across — that your website is the best in its class, and that the visitor would be making a huge mistake to look elsewhere.
+When you strip away the sidebar and navigation menu that compete for a visitor’s attention, you’re left with a page that’s optimized to get your message across: that your website is the best in its class, and that the visitor would be making a huge mistake to look elsewhere.

-Landing pages can be used for many purposes — selling a product, driving an opt-in, or promoting an upcoming launch, to name but a few.
+Landing pages can be used for many purposes, for example: selling a product, driving an opt-in, or promoting an upcoming launch.
 In other words, they’re super relevant to almost all websites — whatever your goal.

-Today, we’re going further than other blogs and feature dissecting 5 of the very best landing page tools on the market: Instapage, Unbounce, LeadPages, Pagewiz and Wishpond — if you’re looking to potentially skyrocket conversions, read on.<!--<iframe width="790px" height="910px" style="max-width:100%; margin:auto;" src="/landing-page-table.html"></iframe>-->
+Today, we’re going further than other blogs and feature dissecting 5 of the very best landing page tools on the market: Instapage, Unbounce, LeadPages, Pagewiz and Wishpond — if you’re looking to potentially skyrocket conversions, read on.

 <div id="landingpagetablewrapper"><p class="scroll-text">Drag to right to see more &rarr;</p><style type="text/css">#landingpagetablewrapper ::-webkit-scrollbar {
       -webkit-appearance: none;